bait-lang/bait/README.md

 }
 ```

 ## Key Features
-> **Note:** Bait is under heavy development.
-Incomplete features are marked with :construction:.
+> **Status:** Bait is in active development.
-> While it is quite stable already, breaking changes might happen.
+> It is stable for personal use,

-- Clean, simple and consistent syntax
+> but please be prepared for possible breaking changes and evolving features (:construction:).

+- Consistent syntax balancing simplicity for newcomers with power for experienced developers
 - Type and memory safety with immutability by default
-- Explicit error handling using Result types
+- Explicit and predictable error handling using Result types
 - JavaScript backend (NodeJS, :construction: Web)
 - :construction: C backend
-- Cross-platform support (Linux, Windows)
+- Cross-platform support (Linux, :construction: Windows)

 ## Documentation
-> A website, extensive language docs and a documentation generater are in the works.
+> A dedicated website, comprehensive language documentation and a documentation generator are work in progress.<br>
-> The Language specification will be formalized and released during the beta phase.
+> The language specification will be formalized and released during the beta phase.

 The [Language Overview](docs/docs.md) provides a brief introduction to the syntax and features.

 ## Examples
-Some basic example programs are in the [examples](examples) directory.
+Some basic example programs can be found in the [examples](examples) directory.

-More complex programs can be found in the [Rosetta Code repo][rosetta].
+For a much larger list of examples, check out the [Rosetta Code solutions][rosetta].

 ## Installation
 Right now Bait has to be compiled from source.
 Precompiled binaries will be available in the future.

 ## Building from source
 > Required dependencies: `git` and `NodeJS >= 18`